cod1ng-studio/TRC20/README.md

 NOTE: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/), contract REQUIRES set the allowance first to 0 before setting it to another value for the same spender.

+### increase/decrease allowance

+`op = 4`

+`<b 4 32 u, query_id 64 u, is_decrease 1 u, spender_addr addr, delta_value Gram, b>`

+Atomically increase/decrease the allowance by 'delta_value', granted to 'spender' by the caller.
+This is an alternative to 'approve' method.

 ### Implementation